CzerPDX/portlandredbird-portfolio-website/README.md

 ## Refactoring and Assistance
 This project was originally developed a few years ago, and its codebase was recently refactored and improved with the assistance of OpenAI's GPT-4 language model.
 The AI model provided helpful suggestions and guidance to ensure the code is cleaner, more efficient, and adheres to modern best practices.

-If you're wondering, I let ChatGPT generate the readme and its own contribution statement as well, because I think it earned it!
-This refactor is much better!
+ChatGPT generated the readme and its own contribution statement.